thewhofan23/OwlCode/timeOnSite/README.txt

 Project Layout
 ———————
-timeOnSite.go - The main project that executes the time on site report config.go - Not staged since pushing to cloud, but contains graphQL token and other configs
+timeOnSite.go - The main project that executes the time on site report config.json - Not staged since pushing to cloud, but contains graphQL token and other configs